 A Mexicana is a very strong woman –

 I’m a proud, Pocha Princess – a fifth-generation, Southern Colorado native with a limited Spanish vocabulary.
 I’m a Méjicana/Chicana born and bred.

-I moved with my husband and two-year-old son to the foothills of the Sierra Nevada Mountains of Northern California 26 years ago.
+I moved with my husband and two-year-old son to the foothills of the Sierra Nevada Mountains of Northern California 28 years ago.
 My second son was born in California a year later.
-I raised my boys and worked in the film industry for ten years starting as a property manager and a myriad of production positions until I took a break to write my first novel, River of Love.
+I raised my boys and worked in the film industry for ten years starting as a property manager, assistant director, and production coordinator until I wrote my debut novel, River of Love.

 We Can Eclipse our Dreams with Reality

 “Whatever you can do, or dream, you can do, begin it.
 Boldness has genius, power, and magic in it.
 Begin it now.”

 It’s never too late to start a book or begin a new career.
 The sky’s the limit…don’t waste another minute.
 Leap and the net will appear.